ADVENTURE MATH GAME

-This K-3 math game is designed to incorporate storytelling, personal goal setting, classroom connection, and learning into an imaginative environment.
+Creating a K-3 math game designed to incorporate storytelling, personal goal setting, classroom connection, and learning into an imaginative environment.
 We explored 24 math lessons along with the social and gaming aspects.

 Role + Responsibilities: